Blog Post

 Overbilling

-• Upcoding: This fraudulent and abusive tactic involves a provider billing for codes and diagnoses more expensive and/or severe than what was appropriately diagnosed and/or performed.
+• Upcoding: This fraudulent and abusive tactic involves a provider billing for codes and diagnoses that are more expensive and/or severe than what was appropriately diagnosed and/or performed.
 For example, upcoding can occur when a physical therapist bills for therapeutic activity (97530) instead of gait training (97116)—even though their treatment may more closely support gait training—because the former pays out more.

 How to Avoid it